silx-kit/silx-training/software_engineering/1_Project/index.rst

 Structure your code
 -------------------

 - Separate library from scripts:

   * libraries are reuseable

 - Separate GUI from calculation:

   *  Otherwise maintenance becomes a nightmare
   *  allows to change the front-end

+- Separate I/O from calculation

 - Define a license for your work.

 ----

 A word about Licenses
 ---------------------